akkikhan/Primus-SaaS/docs-site/docs/modules/client-integration-guide.md

   - ASP.NET Core starter: `examples/dotnet-api` (appsettings template in README).

 ## 8) Portal Application Details / PDF
-- The Portal Application Details page mirrors this guide: install commands, env variables (with your `PrimusClientId`), config JSON/.env, and starter code per module/stack.
+- The Portal Application Details page mirrors this guide: install commands, env variables (with your `PrimusClientId`), config JSON/.env, and starter code per module/stack (Express, NestJS, TS library, .NET).
 - “Copy all” and “Download PDF” in the portal pull from this same content; anchors point to this page (`/docs/modules/client-integration-guide` with `#5-integration-steps` for Identity and `#add-logging` for Logging).
 - If you change package versions, update the portal docs base URL (`VITE_DOCS_BASE_URL`) and module metadata so the integration tab stays in sync.